Contact Us

 Insider threats in cyber security are threats posed by individuals from within an organisation, such as current or former employees, contractors and partners.
 These individuals have the potential to misuse access to networks and assets to wittingly or unwittingly disclose, modify and delete sensitive information.

 Information at risk of being compromised could include details about an organisation’s security practices, customer and employee data, login credentials and sensitive financial records.
-The nature of insider threats means that traditional preventative security measures are often ineffective.
+The nature of internal threats means that traditional preventative security measures are often ineffective.

 Types